-- (1) Based on an aggregate of 51,950,662 ordinary shares outstanding as at March 31, 2015. - (2) Information is based on Amendment No. 4 to a report on Schedule 13G jointly filed with the Commission on February 13, 2015 by (i) Waddell & Reed Financial, Inc., or WRF, a publicly traded company; (ii) Waddell & Reed Financial Services, Inc., or WRFSI, a subsidiary of WRF; (iii) Waddell & Reed Inc., or WRF, a problem and underwriting subsidiary of WRFSI; (iv) Waddell & Reed Investment Management Company, or WRIMCO, an investment advisory subsidiary of WRF, IICO and WRIMCO are investment advisors or sub-advisors to one or more open-end investment companies or other managed accounts which are beneficial owners of our ordinary shares.
-According to this Amendment No. 4, the investment advisory contracts grant IICO and WRIMCO all investment and/or voting power over securities owned by their advisory clients and the investment sub-advisory contracts grant IICO and WRIMCO investment power over securities owned by their sub-advisory clients and, in most cases, voting power.
-Any investment restriction of a sub-advisory contract does not restrict investment discretion or power in a material manner. - (3) Information is based on Amendment No. 10 to a report on Schedule 13G jointly filed with the Commission on February 13, 2015 by FMR LLC, Edward C. Johnson 3d, Abigail P. Johnson, Select Software and Computer Services Portfolio.
-Edward C. Johnson 3d is a Director and the Chairman of FMR LLC and Abigail P. Johnson is a Director, the Vice Chairman, the Chief Executive Officer and the President of FMR LLC.
-According to this Amendment No. 10, members of the family of Edward C. Johnson 3d, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
+- (1) Based on an aggregate of 52,406,304 ordinary shares (including 1,100,000 treasury shares) outstanding as at March 31, 2016. - (2) Information is based on Amendment No. 5 to a report on Schedule 13G jointly filed with the Commission on February 12, 2016 by (i) Waddell & Reed Financial, Inc., or WRF, a publicly traded company; (ii) Waddell & Reed Financial Services, Inc., or WRFSI, a subsidiary of WRF; (iii) Waddell & Reed Inc., or WRI, a broker-dealer and underwriting subsidiary of WRFSI; (iv) Waddell & Reed Investment Management Company, or WRIMCO, an investment advisory subsidiary of WRF, IICO and WRIMCO are investment advisors or sub-advisors to one or more open-end investment companies or other managed accounts which are beneficial owners of our ordinary shares.
+According to this Amendment No. 5, the investment advisory contracts grant IICO and WRIMCO all investment and/or voting power over securities owned by their advisory clients and the investment sub-advisory contracts grant IICO and WRIMCO investment power over securities owned by their sub-advisory clients and, in most cases, voting power.
+Any investment restriction of a sub-advisory contract does not restrict investment discretion or power in a material manner.
+Therefore, IICO and/or WRIMCO may be deemed the beneficial owner of the securities covered by this statement under Rule 13d-3 of the Exchange Act.
+WRF, WRFSI, WRI, WRIMCO and IICO are of the view that they are not acting as a "group" for purposes of Section 13(d) under the Exchange Act.
+Indirect "beneficial ownership" is attributed to the respective parent companies solely because of the parent companies' control relationship to WRIMCO and IICO. - (3) Information is based on a report on Schedule 13G filed with the Commission on February 2, 2011 by Nalanda India Fund Limited. - (4) Information is based on Amendment No. 11 to a report on Schedule 13G jointly filed with the Commission on February 12, 2016 by FMR LLC and Abigail P. Johnson.
+Abigail P. Johnson is a Director, the Vice Chairman, the Chief Executive Officer and the President of FMR LLC.
+According to this Amendment No. 11, members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
 The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
 Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the US Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-Neither FMR LLC nor Edward C. Johnson 3d nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act, or Fidelity Funds, advised by Fidelity Management & Research Company, or FMR Co, a wholly owned subsidiary of FMR LLC.
+Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act of 1940, or Fidelity Funds, advised by Fidelity Management & Research Company, or FMR Co, a wholly owned subsidiary of FMR LLC.
 Such power resides with the Fidelity Funds' Boards of Trustees.
-Fidelity Management & Research Company carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees. - (4) Information is based on a report on Schedule 13G filed with the Commission on February 2, 2011 Nalanda India Fund Limited.
+FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees. - (5) Information is based on Amendment No. 7 to a report on Schedule 13G filed with the Commission on February 11, 2015 by Columbia Wanger Asset Management LLC.